marcusmariette/GLSE/README.md

 - `Jest`: Library to unit test both our frontend and backend
 - `prettier`: Code Linting
 - `Postman/Newman`: Used to create a collection to easily make API requests and write end to end backend tests
+- `Natural`: Library used to search for synonyms and single words

+### Data Sources
+Our data sources are `.txt` files stored in `server/resources/documents`.
+This can be added to or removed from to allow for better data.
+Note that this could affect search times.

+Our parts of speech data sources are `.txt` files stored in `server/resources/pos`.
+This can be added to and removed from to improve reliability.
+Note that this could affect search times.

 ## Testing
 ### Unit Tests